-Here at St. Matthew’s High Brooms CofE Primary School, we run an established Forest School Programme using an off-site private woodland.
-KS2 children enjoy spending time exploring nature in small groups and are supervised by a Level 3 qualified Forest School Leader and school staff.
+Here at St. Matthew’s High Brooms CE Primary School, we run an established Forest School Programme using an off-site private woodland.
+Children from across the school children enjoy spending time exploring nature in small groups and are supervised by a Level 3 qualified Forest School Leader and school staff.
 We have a small forest school area on the school site which means that all children can experience forest school sessiosn without the need for travel.
 Whilst we are still under restrictions following the pandemic, all our forest school sessions are held on the school site.

 The Principles of Forest Schools are:

 - Forest School is a long-term process of regular sessions.

 - Forest School takes place in a woodland or natural environment to support the development of a relationship between the learner and the natural world.

 - Forest School uses a range of learner-centred processes to create a community for being, development and learning.

 - Forest School aims to promote the holistic development of all those involved, fostering resilient, confident, independent and creative learners.

 - Forest School offers learners the opportunity to take supported risks appropriate to the environment and to themselves.

 - Forest School is run by qualified Forest School practitioners who continuously maintain and develop their professional practice.

 The inclusion of Forest School within our school’s curriculum supports the development of the learner’s skill for learning.
 It teaches children that they can own and design their own learning opportunities.
 It creates opportunities for and builds resilience, creativity, independence, team-work and skills in the assessment of risk- taking.